Rest API

 fWeBpZ9CKaKb7pnk@vGtkQDjZFQ_U2g@GZu_Z74X

-Pass your API key in the HTTP request header: x-api-key: <your-api-key>
+Use your API key in the HTTP request header: x-api-key: <your-api-key>

-Action Tokens
+User Action Tokens

 Action tokens can be manually created using the IntelliProve API, and require a valid API key.
+Use the Create user action tokenο»Ώ endpoint to do this.

 Pass your action token in the HTTP request header: authorization: Token <your-action-token>

-User-specific Authentication
+Authentication method

 Errors

 In general, Status Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted or the request format is invalid, etc.).
-Codes in the 5xx range indicate an error with Intelliprove’s servers.
+Codes in the 5xx range indicate an error with IntelliProve’s servers.

 Status Code